Baby wake windows by age: Newborn and infant sleep windows

 Takeaway

-Wake windows lengthen as your child grows and develops.
-Newborn wake windows may be 30 - 90 minutes for newborns and 3 - 4 hours for 11 month olds!
+Wake times lengthen with age: Newborn wake windows may be around 30 - 90 minutes, while older babies can stay awake for 3 - 4 hours at a stretch.

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.